 - 1. All policies and procedures governing sterile compounding will be observed. - 2.
-All parenteral antineoplastic agents will be prepared in the Pharmacy using either a class I type B or a class II type A biological safety cabinet. - 3.
+All parenteral antineoplastic agents will be prepared in the Pharmacy using either a class II type B2 biological safety cabinet. - 3.
 The hood will be cleaned as per policy prior to use. - 4.
 The glass shield must be in place before drug preparation begins. - 5.
 Traffic in the preparation area will be limited to authorized personnel only.
-A sign must be posted stating such and warning of a hazard.
+A sign must be posted stating such and warning of a hazard. - 6.
+ChemoPlus Gowns (or hospital equivalent), hair cover and shoe covers are to be worn. - 7.
+Hand Hygiene will be performed as part of the garbing process and as necessary throughout compounding period. - 8.
+ASTM 6978 sterile latex-free (or hospital equivalent) double gloves must Page 66 of 100 be worn during preparation of antineoplastic drugs

-- 6. ChemoPlus Gowns (or hospital equivalent), hair cover and shoe covers are to be worn. - 7.
-Hands will be washed before donning gloves as well as AFTER removing them. - 8.
-Latex-free nitrile (or hospital equivalent) gloves must be worn during preparation of antineoplastic drugs - 9.
-Latex-free nitrile (or hospital equivalent) gloves are to be changed every thirty minutes. - 10.
+- 9. Latex-free nitrile (or hospital equivalent) gloves are to be changed every thirty minutes. - 10.
 Protective garments are NOT to be worn outside of the preparation area. - 11.
 A plastic-backed, absorbent mat will be used in the hood at all times to collect spills.
 It is to be replaced daily and after any significant accumulation. - 12.
 All liquids must be removed from the tips of ampules prior to opening.
 A sterile alcohol swab is to be wrapped around the amp before opening. - 13.
 In all cases, calculations of doses and volumes MUST be done before preparation begins. - 14.
 All drugs and equipment must be gathered and placed in hood before preparation begins. - 15.
-All antineoplastic infusions will be dispensed with primed infusion sets attached.
+All antineoplastic infusions will be dispensed with primed infusion sets with Closed System Transfer Device (CSTD) attached.
 The set is primed by the Pharmacist prior to addition of chemotherapeutic agent(s). - 16.
-IV Push medication will have a female leur-lock cap attached to the syringe. - 17.
-Prepared chemotherapy will be transported to the Nursing unit in a Chemo-Safety Plastic Bag (or Hospital equivalent). - 18.
+IV Push medication will have a CSTD attached to the syringe. - 17.
+Prepared chemotherapy will be transported to the Nursing unit in a Chemo-Safety Plastic Bag in a plastic bin to prevent a spill if broken during transport. - 18.
 All garments, excess drug or instruments used to prepare chemotherapy are contaminated.
 These will be handled and disposed of as hazardous waste.